mahnazzzz/DB-AnalysisOfTwitterData/README.md

 # Løsning

-Through jupyter python or pycharm I could not get data from mongoDB which is in the local, even though the data is imported.
-So therefore through the docker made a container and have mongo db there, into the docker in mongodb i connected to the database and find data i should get
+After I couldn't connected to the Mongo DB from either editor Jupyter notebook and Python to port where MongoDB was, though the data is imported.
+That's whyats inside the docker, I connected to the MongoDB and i got the data we should get from the CSV file using a regular expration and aggregation.

 - root@88385afac5fe:/# mongo
-- > show dbs
+ > show dbs

 ```sh
 admin       0.000GB